 Grouping:

-In any plant, the systems, subsystems, and equipment relate to each other.
+In any plant, the systems, subsystems, and equipment are related to each other.
 Rather than looking at a piece of equipment or sensor in a vacuum, organizations can improve operations by looking at information holistically.
-By grouping related sensors and equipment together, an organization can more easily determine root cause of the issue, whether it is a sensor failure or equipment failure.
+By grouping related sensors and equipment together, an organization can more easily determine the root cause of the issue, whether it is a sensor failure or equipment failure.
 Grouping also mimics how humans think.
 When we think about a car, we typically think about the car itself, not the individual components or systems.
-Both data historians and predictive maintenance solutions have followed suit, grouping data by assets not sensors.
+Both data historians and predictive maintenance solutions have followed suit, grouping data by assets, not sensors.

 Historian:

 In order to take advantage of predictive maintenance, you need a strong data foundation.
 Garbage in, garbage out applies.
 To ensure you have the right data when you need it, invest in a good data historian.
-A good data management solution is fast, reliable, accurate, intuitive, and easy-to-use.
-It should also allow for the centralization of data, so that all layers of the organization have access to data for data-informed decision-making.
+A good data management solution is fast, reliable, accurate, intuitive, and easy to use.
+It should also allow for the centralization of data so that all layers of the organization have access to data for data-informed decision-making.
 With a centralized data historian and trust in the quality of equipment data, your organization can take advantage of more advanced analysis tools like predictive maintenance.

 Insight:

 The purpose of technology in the process industry is to improve operations by leveraging actionable intelligence.
 To take advantage of predictive maintenance, organizations need to focus on insight.
 Insight goes well beyond data and information.
 For example, information alone may be that a turbine bearing vibration is 81.6 um.
 Insight is that this vibration, as well as other related vibrations, are behaving abnormally.
-With insight, organizations are better able to identify the cause, for example an improper bearing seating.
+With insight, organizations are better able to identify the cause, for example improper bearing seating.
 With accurate insight from data about equipment health, organizations can then prioritize maintenance and reduce costs.

 Job Safety:

-Assets and equipment are necessary for production, but also represent a safety hazard.
+Assets and equipment are necessary for production but also represent a safety hazard.
 The process industry has created a safety culture, but unexpected failures potentially put members in harm’s way.
 With predictive maintenance, organizations can detect hidden and potential failures in advance.
 By reducing functional failures, organizations reduce the risk of accidents on site.
 For any organization, output and revenue are of course important, but it is the safety of its employees and surrounding area that is a core focus for the organization.

 Know-How: